nih-fmrif/HCP_CCA_Analysis-1/README.md

   - unrestricted_1200_release.cscv - 39bf7c6cbf71df81397ad1654156ae64 (3522034 bytes)

 ## Accesssing the data used in these analyses
-To simplify replication of these analyses (and if you do not wish to work from the raw HCP datasets), all necessary data to run each analysis documented on this page have been saved in a MATLAB workspace.
+To simplify replication of these analyses (and if you do not wish to work from the raw HCP datasets), all necessary data to run each analysis documented on this page have been saved in a MATLAB workspaces.

 These files are hosted on a Box account, and to request access please email nikhil.goyal@nih.gov with your name, institution, and explanation of why you are requesting access.

 ## Analysis 2 (READ THIS FIRST) -  Attempt to replicate Smith et al. _exactly_ with 461 subjects